goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/configure_https.md

 To configure HTTPS, you must create SSL certificates.
 You can use certificates that are signed by a trusted third-party CA, or you can use self-signed certificates.
 This section describes how to use [OpenSSL](https://www.openssl.org/) to create a CA, and how to use your CA to sign a server certificate and a client certificate.
 You can use other CA providers, for example [Let's Encrypt](https://letsencrypt.org/).

-Harbor uses an `nginx` instance as a reverse proxy for all services.
-You use the `prepare` script to configure `nginx` to enable HTTPS.
+The procedures below assume that your Harbor registry's hostname is `yourdomain.com`, and that its DNS record points to the host on which you are running Harbor.

 ## Generate a Certificate Authority Certificate

-To generate a CA certficate, run the following commands.
-In a production environment, you first should obtain a certificate from a CA. In a test or development environment, you can generate your own CA.
+In a production environment, you should obtain a certificate from a CA. In a test or development environment, you can generate your own CA. To generate a CA certficate, run the following commands.

 1. Generate a CA certificate private key.